OpenSourceEBike/OpenSourceEBike.github.io/index.md

 ## Modular DIY electronics and software details

-This modular and DIY system, replace the original motor controller and display, keeping the original battery.
+This modular and DIY system, replace the original motor controller and display, keeping the original battery and sensors.
 It is composed of three different modular parts:
 - Motor controller
 - EBike/EScooter board
 - Display

+The motor controller and the EBike/EScooter board, togheter, replace the original motor controller.

 ### Motor controller